 The influence of transportation over the location of economic activities takes place over four main aspects, at times interdependent:

 - Transport costs.
-One of the most straightforward influence involves the costs that transport imposes on the mobility of passengers and freight.
-Location is therefore influenced by the goal of minimizing the total cost of transportation, which is the foundation of classic location theory.
+One of the most straightforward influences involves the costs that transport imposes on the mobility of passengers and freight.
+Location is, therefore, influenced by the goal of minimizing the total cost of transportation, which is the foundation of classic location theory.

 - Agglomeration economies.
-Lower input costs with the clustering of economic activities, which is permitted by the accessibility that transportation infrastructures, such as roads, can provide to a user/customer base.
+Lower input costs with clustering economic activities are permitted by the accessibility that transportation infrastructures, such as roads, can provide to a user/customer base.

 - Co-location.
-The benefits that economic activities derive from being located directly adjacent to a transport terminal facility such as a port, an airport, a rail terminal or a public transit station.
+The benefits that economic activities derive from being located directly adjacent to a transport terminal facility such as a port, airport, rail terminal, or public transit station.
 The efficiency of the economic activity is in part derived from the transport capacity offered by the terminal.